pebblescape/pebblerunner/README.md

 	$ docker pull pebbles/pebblerunner

-When you run the container, it always expects a with your app source mounted at /pushed.
+When you run the container with `build`, it always expects a tar stream of your app on stdin.
 So let's run it from a local app repo and produce a runnable image:

-	$ id=$(docker run -v $currentdir:/pushed -i pebbles/pebblerunner build)
+	$ id=$(git archive HEAD | docker run -a stdin -i pebbles/pebblerunner build)
 	$ docker wait $id
 	$ docker commit $id $appname

 We run pebblerunner, wait for it to finish using the id it gave us, then commit the finished container as the app image.
 If we attached to the container with `docker attach` we could also see the build output as you would with Heroku:

-	$ id=$(docker run -d -v $currentdir:/pushed -i pebbles/pebblerunner build)
+	$ id=$(git archive HEAD | docker run -a stdin -i pebbles/pebblerunner build)
 	$ docker attach $id
 	$ test $(docker wait $id) -eq 0
 	$ docker commit $id $appname > /dev/null